randy888chan/TradingAgents/README.md

 Our framework decomposes complex trading tasks into specialized roles.
 This ensures the system achieves a robust, scalable approach to market analysis and decision-making.

 ### Analyst Team
-- Fundamentals Analyst: Evaluates company financials and performance metrics, identifying intrinsic values and potential red flags.
+- Fundamentals Analyst: Evaluates asset financials and performance metrics, identifying intrinsic values and potential red flags.
 - Sentiment Analyst: Analyzes social media and public sentiment using sentiment scoring algorithms to gauge short-term market mood.
 - News Analyst: Monitors global news and macroeconomic indicators, interpreting the impact of events on market conditions.
 - Technical Analyst: Utilizes technical indicators (like MACD and RSI) to detect trading patterns and forecast price movements.